Q&A with Sue Calthorpe on Producing Effective Reports

 3. Think about your reader: what do they want to know and what do they need to know?

 4. Find out where and when your report will be read.
 You’ll need a different structure if it’s paper-based or presented on a tablet or electronic device.

 5. Create a hierarchy of information.
-Don’t force skim readers to plough through detail to get to the point.
+Don’t force skim readers to plough through details to get to the point.

 Q5.
 How can this course help improve your report writing?

-It’s a combination of practical tips and worked real-life examples, specific to a range of organisations in the room - so the content is always up to date.
+It’s a combination of practical tips and real-life examples specific to a range of organisations in the room - so the content is always up to date.
 When participants book, we update the course materials to include examples they’ll recognise.
-The best outcome is the people who’ve attended who improve their skills.
-I’m still in touch with dozens of previous participants who keep in touch to let me know how their report writing’s going: they keep in touch with each other too - you always notice a flurry of activity on LinkedIn as they find new contacts on the day.
+The best outcome is the people who’ve attended improve their skills.
+I’m still in touch with dozens of previous participants who keep in touch to let me know how their report writing’s going - they keep in touch with each other too!